azerum/numerical-analisys/proof.md

 # How to read this proof

+GitHub renders markdown incorrectly, so I advice you to use VSCode or other tool to view the render of the formulas.

-You might want to first examing the [problem statement](#problem-statement), to understand what are we even doing.
+You might want to first examine the [problem statement](#problem-statement), to understand what are we even doing.

 Next it will be useful to read [definitions](#definitions).